Parker County - TX

 Drugs with a low potential for abuse and low risk of dependence.
 Examples include Xanax, Soma, Darvon, Darvocet, Valium, Ativan, Talwin, Ambien, and Tramadol.

-Drugs with lower potential for abuse than Schedule IV and consist of preparations containing limited quantities of certain narcotics.
+Drugs with a lower potential for abuse than Schedule IV and consist of preparations containing limited quantities of certain narcotics.
 Examples include cough preparations with less than 200 milligrams of codeine or per 100 milliliters (Robitussin AC), Lomotil, Motofen, Lyrica, and Parepectolin.

 You can view a full list of controlled substances at the United States Department of Justice Drug Enforcement Administration (DEA) website.

-Section 812 of the Controlled Substances Act lists substances which were controlled in 1970 when the CSA was enacted, but many substances have been added, removed, or transferred from one schedule to another since then.
+Section 812 of the Controlled Substances Act lists substances that were controlled in 1970 when the CSA was enacted, but many substances have been added, removed, or transferred from one schedule to another since then.
 The current list of controlled substances can be found in section 1308 of the most recent issue of Title 21 Code of Federal Regulations (CFR) Part 1300 to end (21 CFR §1308) and the final rules which were published in the Federal Register subsequent to the issuance of the CFR.

 The Texas Controlled Substance Act is found in Chapter 481 of the Texas Health and Safety Code, and drugs are divided into six different classifications referred to as Penalty Groups.
 Knowingly manufacturing, delivering, or possessing a controlled substance will trigger a penalty if convicted, and the type of drug and the amount of the substance will determine what the penalty will be.